QX20211202/HubbardCD/README.md

 Variational counterdiabatic protocol for 1D Hubbard chain up to $L = 14$ sites with $l \leqslant 3$.

-Sparse matrices are explicited store in the memory.
+Sparse matrices are explicited stored in the memory.
 For the extreme case $L = 14$ and $l = 3$, the sparse matrix need more than 333 GB memory.

 Time evolution is solved by using Chebyshev polynomial expansion.